-- Select [Create Folder], then press the model button. - Select [Create New Folder], then press the ↓ buttons to select √. - L^{} will display on the screen (p.
-44) when shooting, and shots will be recorded into a new folder.
+- Select [Create Folder], then press the model button. - Select [Create New Folder], then press the ↓ buttons to select √. - Shots will be recorded into the new folder.

 Creating Folders by Day and Time

 You can set a day and time for folder creation.